andrewsuzuki/andrewsuzuki.com/README.md

 ## TODO

-- FUTURE: comments
+- comments
-- FUTURE: better about
+- better about
-- FUTURE: ProgressiveImage loading image overlay
+- ProgressiveImage loading image overlay
 - image generation first pass warnings
+- top-of-page image gallery of all post images (like the radavist)
-- FUTURE: prev/next buttons for series at bottom of posts
+- prev/next buttons for series at bottom of posts